sjkimplus/hi-clear/README-en.md

 - Users can sign up for badminton clubs and one-time matches near their registered location
 - Users can also look up badminton gymnasiums and make reservations for private gymnasiums
 - After their one-time matches, users can submit a review of the players at the match regarding their skill level and sports manners.
-With the accumulated reviews, the User is given an average skill score and manner score, shown in their profile.
+With the accumulated reviews, the user is given an average skill score and manner score, shown in their profile.
 - Business users can register their gymnasiums and recieve reservations for its badminton courts via our app

 ## 🖋️ Application Design